rocky-linux/documentation/docs/guides/apache-sites-enabled.md

 ## Configuration
 We also need to add a line to the very bottom of the httpd.conf file.
 To do this, type `vi /etc/httpd/conf/httpd.conf` and go to the bottom of the file and add `Include /etc/httpd/sites-enabled`.

 Our actual configuration files will reside in */etc/httpd/sites-available* and we will simply symlink to them in */etc/httpd/sites-enabled*.

 **Why do we do this?**

 The reason here is pretty simple.
-Let's say you have 10 web sites all running on the same server on different IP addresses.
-Let's say that site B has some major updates and you have to make changes to the configuration for that site.
-Let's say too, that there is something wrong with the changes made, so when you restart httpd to read in the new changes, httpd doesn't start.
+Let's say you have 10 websites all running on the same server on different IP addresses.
+We will say, too, that site B has some major updates, and you have to make changes to the configuration for that site.
+Let's say as well, that there is something wrong with the changes made, so when you restart httpd to read in the new changes, httpd doesn't start.

 Not only will the site you were working on not start, but neither will the rest of them.
 With this method, you can simply remove the symbolic link for the site that caused the failure, and restart httpd.
 It’ll start working again, and you can go to work, trying to fix the broken site configuration.

 It sure takes the pressure off, knowing that the phone isn't going to ring with some angry customer, or an angry boss, because a service is off-line.

 ### The Site Configuration
-The other benefit of this method is that it allows us to fully specify everything outside of the default httpd.conf file.
+The other benefit of this method is that it allows us to fully specify everything outside the default httpd.conf file.
 Let the default httpd.conf file load the defaults, and let your site configurations do everything else.
 Sweet, right?
 Plus again, it makes it very easy to trouble-shoot a broken site configuration.

-Now, let's say you have a web site that loads a wiki.
+Now, let's say you have a website that loads a wiki.
 You’ll need a configuration file, which makes the site available via port 80.

 If you want to serve the website with SSL (and let's face it, we all should be doing that by now) then you need to add another (nearly identical) section to the same file, in order to enable port 443.